-Money and Banking (Your money, your future) 1 Credit Grades 10, 11, 12 40 Weeks Prerequisite: Successful completion of one prior business class with a final average of at least an 85%.
+Money and Banking (0048) 1 Credit Grades 10, 11, 12 40 Weeks

 Money: how you manage, invest, keep and grow it.
 Students will learn how financial institutions operate, bank services offered, investment strategies and the credit system.

 You will apply the concepts learned while operating the Northstar Branch of the CORE Federal Credit Union.
 This course provides a unique experience to learn from the inside how financial institutions function while building your resume.
 You will apply financial literacy concepts to minimize the cost of financing, obtain credit, manage debt and create budgets, while making investment decisions to create and sustain your desired lifestyle.
 You will also learn how to market and promote your product.